Home

 by Fr.
 Tommy Lane

-We did not grow up in a desert island where there is no faith, we were privileged to grow up as sons and daughters of God.
-Being a son or daughter of God is so great a grace, we cannot find words to express thanks to God for his generosity is making us part of his family.
-Being a son or daughter of God, in relationship with God, means we live in a certain way, a way that shows that we are sons and daughters of God.
-Being a son or daughter of God, as we all here are, affects every moment of every day.
-It is not just something for one hour in the week.
+We did not grow up in a desert island where there is no faith; we were privileged to grow up as sons and daughters of God since we were baptized.
+Being a son or daughter of God is so great a grace that we cannot find words to express thanks to God for his generosity in making us part of his family.
+Being a son or daughter of God is who we are every moment of every day.
+It is not just who we are for one hour in the week.
 It is a privilege we enjoy every hour of every day.
-We show we are such a privileged people in God’s eyes by the way we live.
+If you know who you are you will know how to act.
+If we really know we are sons and daughters of God, we will know how to act.
+If we really knew in our heart of hearts how much God loves and desires our love, how differently we would live.
+But we can sometimes be so superficial, hurrying through life without thinking very much about who we are, how we got here, or where we are going.

 2. A son or daughter of God does not take the name of God in vain because a son or daughter of God loves God so much that he or she would not want to hurt God and disrespect God by disrespecting God’s name.